avandenberghe/bbguild/README.md

 2. Upload it to your webserver, into /store/mods/
 3. Launch automod, click in "bbDKP", and click the "Install" link. this will copy the files, and perform the necessary edits.
 4. Click on the blue link given, this will redirect you to /install/index.php
 5. Click submit.
-This will install 1.3.0 and clear the caches (template, theme, imagesets)
+This will install 1.3.0.2 and clear the caches (template, theme, imagesets)

+#### Upgrading from 1.3.0.1 to 1.3.0.2

+There were no database changes, just file changes.
+Please follow the upgrade unstructions in /contrib/upgrade_1301_1302.xml

+#### Upgrading from 1.3.0 to 1.3.0.2

+There were no database changes, just file changes.
+Please follow the upgrade unstructions in /contrib/upgrade_1300_1302.xml

-#### Upgrading from 1.2.8-pl2 to 1.3.0.1
+#### Upgrading from 1.2.8-pl2 to 1.3.0.2

-* 1.3.0.1 was released to make upgrading possible from 1.2.8-PL2 to 1.3 as this was not tested with 1.3.0
+* 1.3.0.1 was released to make upgrading possible from 1.2.8-PL2 to 1.3 as this was not yet tested with 1.3.0
 * make a secure backup of all files
 * backup your database